Criminal Justice (CJ)

 Fall and Spring Semesters

-This course will examine law enforcement as a social institution focusing on legal, theoretical, and practical issues related to exercising social control with an emphasis on evidence based practice, human rights, and ethical standards.
-Models and trends in policing, including initiatives such as community policing, technological advances, and the changes brought about by the 9/11/01 terrorist attacks will be explored.
+This course will examine law enforcement as a social institution focusing on legal, theoretical, and practical issues related to exercising social control with an emphasis on evidence-based practice, human rights, and ethical standards.
+Models and trends in policing, including initiatives such as community policing, problem-oriented policing, militarization, and technological advances will be explored.
+The course will also explore the history of policing in this country, and particularly, its impact on contemporary race relations.
+Students will also have the opportunity to practice report writing, as well as explore risk and protective factors around officer mental health.
 While the primary focus is on American policing, law enforcement in other societies and in other contexts is examined to understand the limits of formal social control.

 Prerequisite: CJ 1000.